0x1eef/trip.rb/README.md

 The main thread can then resume the tracer, and repeat this process until the tracer thread exits.
-While the tracer thread is paused, the main thread can examine event information - and evaluate code in the context (Binding) of where an event occurred.
+While the tracer thread is paused, the main thread can examine event information - and evaluate code in the [Binding (context)](https://rubydoc.info/stdlib/core/Binding) of where an event occurred.
 The following example hopes to provide a clearer picture of what that means in practice: